Language Disorders cont.

 Group Social Language therapy is the

-way to avoid damaging self-esteem and other problems that
+best way to avoid damaging self-esteem and other problems that come with it.

 teachers to help children with language disorders.